1982 Indianapolis 500: Box score

+Race statistics

 Legacy

 The 1982 Indianapolis 500 is often considered one of the greatest editions of the race by historians, media, and fans.
 Race winner Gordon Johncock, who also won the tragic and forgettable 1973 race, was able to complement his record by winning one of the most exciting races.
 The win was bittersweet, however, for Johncock.
 The day after the race, Johncock's mother Frances died after a lengthy illness.
 Johncock learned of her death at the 500 Victory Banquet Monday night.

 Kevin Cogan, who was a key fixture in the opening lap accident, was fired at the end of the season by Roger Penske and replaced by Al Unser for 1983.
 Mario Andretti's misfortune strengthened the perceived Andretti curse at Indy.

 Despite the historic battle at the finish, and the shocking crash at the start, the horrific fatal crash of Gordon Smiley still put a damper on the month.
 Smiley's death was one of four fatal motorsport accidents to occur over a span of four months.
 It came just one week after the fatal crash of Gilles Villeneuve during the first qualifying session at the Belgian Grand Prix at Zolder.
 About one month later, an accident at the start of the Canadian Grand Prix in Montreal killed Riccardo Paletti.
 Then about two months later, Jim Hickman, the 1982 Indianapolis 500 Rookie of the Year, was killed at the Milwaukee Mile.

 Broadcasting

 Radio

 The race was carried live on the IMS Radio Network.
 Paul Page served as anchor for the sixth year.
 Lou Palmer reported from victory lane.
 The broadcast came on air at 10:15 a.m. local time, providing a 45-minute pre-race for the final time.
 The following year the pre-race coverage was expanded to a full hour.
 Several assignments were shifted, and a new member was added, Sally Larvick, who served as a roving reporter, interviewing celebrities and other dignitaries.
+Larvick, wife of Paul Page, was believed to be the second female reporter in the history of the network.
 At the start of the race, roving reporter Bob Forbes rode in one of the pace cars on the parade lap.
-Howdy Bell moved to the backstretch.
-Doug Zink moved from turn three to turn two, and Larry Henry took over the third turn position.
+Veteran Howdy Bell moved to the backstretch, Doug Zink moved from turn three to turn two, and Larry Henry took over the third turn position.

 For 1982, the famous commercial out cue of the network was changed to "Now stay tuned for the Greatest Spectacle in Sports!"

 The broadcast crew was critically acclaimed for their collective call of the closing laps of the 1982 race.